MSc in Life Sciences – Regional Management in Mountain Areas (the Alpine Master’s)

 The content relates specifically to mountain areas and is illustrated by examples from the Alps.

-The full-time programme lasts three semesters.
-If you study part-time, you should ideally complete your studies after six to seven semesters.
+The full-time programme lasts 3-5 semesters.
+If you study part-time, you should ideally complete your studies after 4-8 semesters.
 You will study part-time together with the regular students, but take fewer modules per semester.
 As the timetable changes each quarter, your employer and/or family will need to be flexible.

 Code Module title ECTS Module type